Alex96n/tauri-arm64/README.md

-# Cross-Platform Toolchain for Tauri Projects (ARM Architecture)
+# Tauri ARM-Compiler for Raspberry Pi

 ## Overview

-This repository provides a Docker-based toolchain to compile Tauri projects for ARM architecture.
-It simplifies the process of building cross-platform Tauri apps by leveraging Docker to create consistent and portable build environments.
+A Docker-based toolchain to compile Tauri projects for Raspberry Pi.
+It contains a Docker image which simulates compilation on Raspberry Pi OS (bookworm) to AppImage, .deb, and .rpm.
+A script is included for easier compilation.

 ## Prerequisites